How Mouth Guards Prevent Sports Dental Injuries

 How do mouth guards work?

-An athletic mouth guard is worn over your upper teeth while playing contact sports.
-A mouth guard forms a protective layer between your teeth and the point of impact.
+An mouth guard forms a protective layer between your teeth and the point of impact.
 That way, your tooth won’t be knocked out if you’re tackled on the football field or punched in the boxing ring.
 A mouth guard should be durable enough to withstand concentrated force and resistant to tears.
 You also should be able to breathe and talk comfortably while wearing your mouth guard.

-What are the different types of mouth guards?
+is worn over your upper teeth while playing contact sports.
+AWhat are the different types of mouth guards?

 There are three different types of mouth guards, which are stock, boil and bite, and custom.
 The type of mouth guard you get will determine how much your teeth will be protected.

-• Stock Mouth Guards: Stock mouth guards are inexpensive because they take the “one size fits all” approach to protecting your teeth and jaws.
+- Stock Mouth Guards: Stock mouth guards are inexpensive because they take the “one size fits all” approach to protecting your teeth and jaws.
 As a result, these mouth guards are uncomfortable and make it difficult for players to breathe or talk.
 We do not recommend wearing stock mouth guards because they don’t offer the level of protection your teeth need when playing contact sports.

-• Boil and Bite Mouth Guards: Boil and bite mouth guards are only slightly better than stock mouth guards.
-Boil and bite mouth guards are made from a thermoplastic material that softens in boiling water so you can bite into them.
+- Boil and Bite Mouth Guards: Boil and bite mouth guards are only slightly better than stock mouth guards.
+Boil and bite mouth guards are made from a that softens in boiling water so you can bite into them.
 The material is shaped to your teeth, but isn’t as durable or comfortable as a custom-fit mouth guard, which can only be provided by a dentist for athletes.

 What type of mouth guard offers the best protection?